-There are a few ways I might work with Amy to help improve her mood, but one of the first things we would figure out together is whether Amy’s unhappiness is due to the job itself (i.e., the mismatch between her personality and the job requirements) or due to Amy’s thinking about the job and/or herself.
+There are a few ways I might work with Amy to help improve her mood.
+One of the first things we would figure out together is whether Amy’s unhappiness is due to the job itself (i.e., the mismatch between her personality and the requirements of teaching) or due to Amy’s thinking about the job and/or herself.

-For example, if Joe likes working with his hands on tangible things (a “realistic” personality), he is likely to find jobs such as mechanic, chef, or locksmith appealing because these jobs are “realistic” type jobs.
+For example, if Joe likes working with his hands on tangible things (a “realistic” personality), he is likely to find vocations such as mechanic, chef, or locksmith appealing.
+These are “realistic” types of jobs.
 Sal, who likes working with other people (a “social” personality), will enjoy being a teacher, physical therapist, or tour guide (“social” occupations).
-Similarly, if you are working in a job that has characteristics that are not similar to your interests, you may be unhappy due to the discrepancy between personality and job characteristics.
+Similarly, if you are working in a job that has characteristics that are not similar to your interests, you may be unhappy due to the discrepancy.

 Looking at job fit

 However, if Amy says that she finds she is happiest when she is creating lesson plans, grading papers, and received numerous promotions while working as an administrative assistant (what are considered “conventional” job tasks), then there might be some indication that the fit between her personality and the job is not ideal.
-Amy might be well served into looking into finding a new job, which could improve her job satisfaction and thus her mood.
-It may also be helpful for Amy to complete a questionnaire that places her in one of these six categories, and compares her to workers in numerous jobs to give further information about which jobs might be more suited for her.
+Amy might be well served into looking into finding a new job.
+This could improve her job satisfaction and thus her mood.
+(Read more about how to best approach this kind of career decision.)
+I would ask Amy to complete a questionnaire that places her in one of these six categories.
+The questionnaire would compare her to workers in other jobs to give further information about which jobs might best suit Amy.

 For example, Amy might occasionally have the thought “I’m a horrible teacher and none of my students are learning anything.”
-CBT can help Amy examine the validity of this thought, which is clearly lowering her mood and making her experience her job as unpleasant.
-On the other hand, if we have determined that Amy’s personality is well matched to the job, then it is likely that working on reframing her thoughts could be helpful in improving her mood without changing jobs.
+CBT can help Amy examine the validity of this thought, which is worsening her depression and making her teaching experience unpleasant.
+On the other hand, if we have determined that Amy’s personality is well matched to her work, then it is likely that working on changing her thinking could be helpful in improving her mood — without changing jobs.